SocialismTools/socialism.tools/source/content/Chapter-in-a-box, four years later.md

 ## why CIAB is a bad idea

 The full realization of the CIAB dream – one secure, managed, FOSS platform covering multiple apps like file hosting, chat, content creation, and so on – is simply not possible given the current software ecosystem, and even if it was, it would still a terrible idea to have every chapter own their own tech stack.
-There is simply not enough available tech labor on the left to make this work – it has to be centralized.
+There is simply not enough available tech labor on the left to make this work – it has to be centralized, and even that would be very difficult.

 Let’s break down “why CIAB is a bad idea” into a few categories.